nodejs/snap/README.md

 1. Request a new Track for the "node" Snap in the Snapcraft forum in the ["Store requests" section](https://forum.snapcraft.io/c/store-requests).
 The track should be the major release line number (e.g. `14`).
 The "node" Snap has fast-track approval and is usually authorized within 24 hours by the administrators.
 This step needs to be performed in order to upload to a new track.
 An example of this for `14` can be seen here: https://forum.snapcraft.io/t/track-request-for-node-14-fast-track-please/16842/3
 2. Create a new branch in this repository, named `nodeXX` where `XX` is the release line number.
 3. Edit [snapcraft.yaml.sh](./snapcraft.yaml.sh) _if_ required for system configuration required to build the new version.
-In most cases this is not necessary and the `master` version can be copied.
+In most cases this is not necessary and the `main` version can be copied.
 Where the compiler minimums change, the equivilant changes may need to be made in the script.
 4. Edit [.github/workflows/cron.yml](./.github/workflows/cron.yml) to add the new release line to the matrix.
 5. Start a build (manually, or wait for the GitHub Action to trigger by cron), which will update the snapcraft.yaml file for that branch correctly _and_ push the new branch to https://code.launchpad.net/node-snap where it can be further configured.
 6. Navigate to https://code.launchpad.net/node-snap and into the new branch and click on "Create snap package".